EverlastingHopeX/EverlastingHopeX.github.io/docs/_posts/2021-10-21-kubernetes.markdown

 ## Deployment

-Deployment is the blueprint of pod, it is another layer of abstraction over pods.
+Deployment is the blueprint of pod, it is another layer of abstraction over pods (actually it's over ReplicaSet).
 We only need to create deployment to manipulate pods.

 ## StatefulSet